-To understand how developing learner decision-making and strategically using coaching behaviours to do this can support coaching on the move.
+To understand how developing learner decision-making and strategically using coaching behaviours to do this can support coaching from the water.

 To further consolidate understanding of Coach Award coaching behaviours, learning behaviours and creating an optimum learning environment.

 To further develop technical paddling ability, knowledge and understanding.